 Chemical reactions are modifications of tissular molecules that allow them to be colored.
 There are histochemical procedures for staining carbohydrates, proteins and nucleotides.
-PAS (Periodic Acid Schiff) is the most popular histochemical technique for detecting free or conjugated carbohydrates that can be visualized when they are relatively abundant in the tissue (Figures 1 nad 2).
-The chemical modification consists in the oxidation by periodic acid of close carbon links that have hidroxyl groups.
-This reaction forms aldehyde groups that are recognized by the Schiff reactive providing a brilliant red color.
-Schiff reactive contains pararosaniline (a component of the basic fucsin), which has been previously treated with sulfuric acid.
+PAS (Periodic Acid Schiff) is the most popular histochemical technique for detecting free or conjugated carbohydrates that can be visualized when they are relatively abundant in the tissue (Figures 1 and 2).
+The chemical modification consists in the oxidation by periodic acid of close carbon links that have hydroxyl groups.
+This reaction forms aldehyde groups that are recognized by the Schiff reactive, providing a brilliant red color.
+Schiff reactive contains pararosaniline (a component of the basic fuchsin), which has been previously treated with sulfuric acid.
 PAS technique is able to discriminate different types of carbohydrates by adjusting the procedure.

-NADPH diaphorase activity in the nervous system is performed by the endothelial and neuronal nitric oxide synthase enzymes.
+The NADPH diaphorase activity is performed in the nervous system by the endothelial and neuronal nitric oxide synthase enzymes.
 Nitric oxide has been involved in the control of the blood flow and neuronal activity.
 By using histoenzymology, neurons (Figure 3) and endothelial cells expressing these enzymes can be quickly and easily identified in tissue sections.
 The enzymatic reaction is: NADPH + nitroblue tetrazolium = NADP+ + formazan.
 Formazan is the colored and insoluble product of the reaction that can be observed at light microscopy.
-An interesting property of formazan is some electrondensity, so it can be also observed at transmission electron microscopy.
+An interesting property of formazan is some electron-density, so it can be also observed at transmission electron microscopy.